AdobeDocs/commerce-operations.en/help/upgrade/prepare/prerequisites.md

 #### OpenSearch

-OpenSearch is an open-source fork of Elasticsearch 7.10.2, following Elasticsearch's licensing change.
+OpenSearch is an open-source fork of Elasticsearch 7.10.2, following the Elasticsearch licensing change.
 The following releases of Adobe Commerce introduce support for OpenSearch:

-- 2.4.6 (OpenSearch has its own module and separate settings)
+- 2.4.6 (OpenSearch has a separate module and settings)
 - 2.4.5
 - 2.4.4
 - 2.4.3-p2